Currently Browsing:Digestive Healthcare Center

 - Close monitoring using scans.
 This is done to see if your pseudocyst is growing.

 - Endoscopic drainage of the cyst.
-This removes fluid from the pseudocyst.
+This removes fluid or infection from the pseudocyst.
 It uses both X-rays and a long, flexible lighted tube (endoscope).The tube is put into your mouth and throat.
 It goes through your food pipe (esophagus), stomach, and duodenum into your pancreas.
 The inside of these organs can be seen on a video screen.
 The screen is connected to a tiny camera in the tube.
 Tools on the tube can drain the fluid.

 - External drainage.
 This may be done if your pseudocyst is infected.
 A tube called a catheter is put through your skin to drain the cyst.
 It is drained using a needle that’s guided by a CT scan.